LaurenceStokes/gym-app/README.md

 # Gym App

-A simple React app that queries an API and displays a list of exercises.
+A simple React app that queries an API and displays a list of exercises. <br />
+This is the first project I've done in React, and my first 'proper' exposure to react beyond small tutorials/'what is React' type things. <br />
+I used a variety of learning resources including Stack Overflow (naturally!), the official docs, and a course on [Ultimate courses](https://ultimatecourses.com/). <br />

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Demo on AWS Amplify - [LIVE DEMO](https://master.d2yxugw2wrc01u.amplifyapp.com/).
+Demo on AWS Amplify with CD Pipeline from Master Branch - [LIVE DEMO](https://master.d2yxugw2wrc01u.amplifyapp.com/).

+## TODO

+* (More) Unit tests (especially for each component)
+* Continue learning React (I'm genuinely really impressed with it)

 ## Launching the project locally

-Clone the project - `git clone https://github.com/LaurenceStokes/gym-app.git $destinationName` Cd into the project directory and run:
+Clone the project - `git clone https://github.com/LaurenceStokes/gym-app.git $destinationName` <br />
+Cd into the project directory and run:

 ### `npm i`